Sushant012/Website-14/doc/SRS.md

 #### 3.1.1 Communication between frontend and backend

-Django will facilitate the communication between frontend and backend a lot.
+Django will facilitate communication between the frontend and backend a lot.
 Django API can present information from the frontend to the backend easily.
-It automatically  formats and sends data to the backend where django also administers the data.
+It automatically formats and sends data to the backend where Django also administers the data.
-Maybe it will be necessery to use JSON in similar parts.
+Maybe it will be necessary to use JSON in similar parts.

 #### 3.1.2 Store and get data

 After data is processed from the backend it will be stored in a PostgreSQL Database.
-A Database allows to filter data, what is important for customers, in order to filter all products by size, colour, etc.
+A Database allows us to filter data, what is important for customers, in order to filter all products by size, colour, etc.

 ### 3.2 Functionality – User Interface

 The frontend provides a user interface for the marketplace.
 This user interface includes a product overview with filter options, a shopping cart, user information and communication with other members.
-The product overview includes filter options which allows customers to filter products by colour, size, type, etc.
+The product overview includes filter options that allow customers to filter products by color, size, type, etc.
 Furthermore the product overview implements a Tinder-like filter mode which implements swiping.
-Clothes on which a user swiped yes will be added to a seperate overview.
+Clothes on which a user swiped yes will be added to a separate overview.

 #### 3.2.1 User system